Insights

 Serverless functions can be considered microservices, a popular concept in the serverless environment.
 There is growing excitement in the software development community about the shift from monolithic platforms to encapsulated microservices.

-Why companies are using serverless functions and architectures
+Why using serverless functions and architectures?

 Monoliths can be practical in some situations, but when a platform’s codebase grows to the stage where the development team is large, some tasks become cumbersome.